 Besides the peppers, your most important piece of equipment will be a pressure canner.
-A pressure canner has the high temperatures required to kill the botulism bacteria that can be present in processed peppers.
+It has the high temperatures required to kill the botulism bacteria that can be present in processed peppers.
 Peppers do not have the acidity to make that happen naturally though raw peppers don’t present this threat.
 If you are concerned about the price, remember that this canner will last you a lifetime.
 If you don’t have a pressure canner and can’t buy one now, consider making pickled peppers instead.
 You can process those using the water bath method and you can find numerous recipes by searching online or in a cookbook.
-We also have a complete selection of Mrs. Wages® pickling spices, salt, etc.

 You can grow your own, pick your own or buy peppers at the grocery store, but growing your own is definitely the most satisfying and economical option, which is partly the reason you want to preserve them to begin with.
 Also, there is nothing that tastes quite as good as your fresh produce in the winter time.
 The yield on peppers is about 1-pound per pint.